solojavier/magus/README.md

 ## What is Magus?

   * Vim is the best editor.
 Zsh is the best shell.
 Pry is the best irb.
-Solarized is the best color scheme.
+Lucius is the best color scheme.
-  * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
+  * Optimized support for Lucius color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction
   * Easy to use plugin architecture, no config files to edit.
   * Pick one tool and use it everywhere: vim-ize everything
   * Beautiful, easy to read and small `vimrc`
   * No key overrides or custom hackery in vimrc, everything in well factored snippets in `.vim/plugin/settings`
   * Much larger list of vim plugins than Janus, easily configurable for differnt development environments.
-  * All plugins tested with Solarized and custom color maps provided where needed to ensure your eyes will not bleed.
+  * All plugins tested with Lucius and custom color maps provided where needed to ensure your eyes will not bleed.
   * No configuration file to maintain.
 Magus uses tiny ruby scripts to wrap git submodule maintenance.
 (Powered by YADR)
   * More than just vim plugins - great shell aliases, osx, and irb/pry tweaks to make you more productive.